ibuddieat/zk_libcod/README.md

 ## ⭐ What's new?

-The extension requires the [server binary for version 1.3](cod2_lnxded) to be used as basis and **supports all three major game versions** (check out the `sv_version` dvar), including the ability to let players from all those versions to connect to the same server.
+The extension requires the [server binary for version 1.3](cod2_lnxded) to be used as basis and **supports all three major game versions** (check out the `sv_version` and proxy dvars), including the ability to let players from all those versions to connect to the same server.
 The following list documents changes in comparison to the [parent repository](doc/history.md):

 - 🔢 [Added dvars](doc/added_dvars.md) (see example [libcod.cfg](doc/libcod.cfg))
 - 🔀 [Added script callback functions](doc/added_script_callback_functions.md)